nmssalman/android-wakelock-example/README.md

 # android-wakelock-example

+Make sure that your android device has no security options and the following settings set no none,

+# Settings->Security->Screen Lock->None

 This is a sample of android wake lock to turn on the screen when it's triggered.

         //import the following package